juliaguida/oystercard/pills/git.md

 git status
 ```

-It will now show us that we've staged this new file, but it hasn't been *commited* yet.
+It will now show us that we've staged this new file, but it hasn't been *committed* yet.

 ![Step four](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381246723428_Screen%20Shot%202013-10-08%20at%2016.38.35.png)